AndrewZheng-1011/AndrewZheng-1011.github.io/_portfolio/96_perceptive_locomotion_unstructured_terrain.md

 where $\mathbf{p_i}$ are the foothold location for the $i$th leg, $T(\mathbf{x})$ is the traversability metric defined over the states of the legged robot $\mathbf{x}$, $h_{foot,i} = h_{surface}(\mathbf{p})$ ensures that the foot of the quadruped lies on the surface of the environment, and $T(\mathbf{x}) \geq 0$ is ensuring that the solution is over a traversability threshold.

-There are have been various works that have address this some degree, this work looks to take a simplistic approach of using a local search base method to find locally optimal traversability foothold defined by the following metric:
+There are have been various works that have address this some degree, this work looks to take a simplistic approach of using a local search base method to find locally optimal traversability foothold around a nominal foothold defined by the following metric:

 $$T(\mathbf{x}) = T_{env}(\mathbf{p}) + J_{default config}(\mathbf{x}),$$